fortran-lang/fortran-lang.org/learn/quickstart/derived_types.md

 employ%hired_date%year  = 2020 ! t_employ has access to type(t_date) members not because of extends but because a type(t_date) was declared within t_employ
 employ%hired_date%month = 1
 employ%hired_date%day   = 20
-employ%first_name       = 'Johny' !t_employ has acces to t_person, and inherits its members due to extends employ%last_name        = 'Doe'
+employ%first_name       = 'Johny' !t_employ has access to t_person, and inherits its members due to extends employ%last_name        = 'Doe'
 employ%city             = 'London' ! t_employ has access to t_address, because it inherits from t_person, that in return inherits from t_address
 employ%road_name        = 'BigBen'